 October 2021: Music Video created: “Shame”.
 With the COP26 conference due at the end of October, it seemed a good time to create this 3 minute music video, which has references to climate change, recycling, littering, as well as a little bit of comedy too later on.
 The song is called Shame, and I hope that maybe it’s a better way to make some points without winding people up by blocking roads etc! https://youtu.be/Gmv-ILonZxo

 July 2021: A Garden Wildlife movie has been created, and, as Covid restrictions ease, plans for a new project and band are underway.

 Autumn 2020: David J Lambert is currently composing and recording material for various projects, both acoustic and electric music, and also creating storyboards for videos for the songs, and filming.
 The current pandemic means that this is largely a solo activity, but hopefully that will change soon.
 He is also rekindling study of classical violin and jazz.

 Between August 2014 and June 2019 he played with fringe-prog/alt-rock outfit Quiet Wish, initially as a duo with Carola Baer, then as a band, also with Dave Salsbury and Matt Manning.
 Quiet Wish disbanded in June 2019.

-Having spent a career writing software for engineering applications, David is now semi-retired and is now looking at spending more time developing his previous pastimes (which have been mainly music but also video and photography) for personal enjoyment, satisfaction and fulfilment in his later years.
-Hopefully this will also be able to be used to help raise some money for charities in the process.
+Having spent a career writing software for engineering applications, David is now semi-retired and is now looking at spending more time developing his previous pastimes (which have been mainly music but also video and photography) for personal enjoyment, satisfaction and fulfilment.

-David J is also the creator and founder of the TV program and video channel called The Quiet Whistle Test
+David J was also the creator and founder of the TV program and video channel called The Quiet Whistle Test